MaxBlesch/bibliography/README.md

 - For areas outside the U.S., city and country names suffice for address specifications.
 Counties or federal states do not need to be added.
 - Edition numbers do not have to be added.
+- Volume numbers do not have to be added on books.